Table of Contents

 In Michigan, a power of attorney does not grant any person the authority to handle another’s health or medical decisions.
 These duties would need to be outlined in a medical power of attorney document or other type of health directive.

-Michigan’s version of a health care directive is the Designation of Patient Advocate.
+Michigan’s version of a medical power of attorney is the Designation of Patient Advocate.
 It gives a designated advocate the power to make medical decisions for patients who are mentally or physically incapable of making them.

 Similar to its POA laws, the Michigan Designation of Patient Advocate is both durable and springing.
 The state does not provide its own designation of patient advocate form.
 An individual can create his/her own document as long as it adheres to Section 700.5506 of Michigan Compiled Laws, Estates and Protected Individuals Code Act 386 of 1998.
 A patient can give the advocate power to accept or deny certain treatments or to remove life support.